ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Experiments

 \subsection{Implementation Details}

-Our Portrait3D is built upon the open-source project ThreeStudio~\cite{threestudio2023}.
+Our ID-Sculpt is built upon the open-source project ThreeStudio~\cite{threestudio2023}.
 In the geometry stage, we use SD1.5~\cite{rombach2022high} as the base diffusion model.
-During the texture generation stage, we employ Realistic Vision 4.0 as the base diffusion model, which is a version fine-tuned for real portraits on SD1.5.
-We set the resolution of DMTet to 512 to achieve better geometric details.
-Additionally, the size of the unfolded texture map from the mesh is set to 1024x1024.
+During the texture generation stage, we employ Realistic Vision 4.0 as the base diffusion model.
 In the geometry generation stage, we perform 5,000 optimization iterations.
 During the texture generation stage, we first perform texture inpainting from 15 ordered viewpoints, followed by 400 steps of texture refinement.
-Our experiments are conducted on a machine with a single V100 GPU, with a batch size set to 1.
-For each 3D head, the total optimization time is approximately 1 hour.
+Our experiments are conducted on a single V100 GPU, with a batch size set to 1.
+For each 3D head, the total optimization time is approximately 40 minutes.

-\textbf{Baselines.} We conducted extensive comparisons with four other single-view 3D generation methods (Magic123\cite{qian2023magic123}, DreamCraft3D\cite{sun2023dreamcraft3d}, Wonder3D\cite{long2023wonder3d}) and a single-view human head generation method (Panohead\cite{an2023panohead}).
+\textbf{Baselines.} We conducted extensive comparisons with four other single-view 3D generation methods (Magic123~\cite{qian2023magic123}, DreamCraft3D\cite{sun2023dreamcraft3d}, Wonder3D~\cite{long2023wonder3d}) and a single-view human head generation method (Panohead~\cite{an2023panohead}).
 For Magic123, DreamCraft3D, and Wonder3D, we generated the 3D models strictly following the official open-source code and parameters.
 For Panohead, we followed the official guidance and obtained results using the GAN inversion method.
-In addition, we compared our method with the text-to-3D human head generation methods.
-For a fair comparison, we did not choose the non-open-source methods HeadSculpt\cite{han2024headsculpt} and HeadArtist\cite{liu2023headartist}.
-Instead, we selected the state-of-the-art approach, HumanNorm\cite{huang2023humannorm}, for it has excellent generation results, open-source code, and good reproducibility.
+In addition, we compared our method with the state-of-the-art text-to-3D human head generation methods HumanNorm~\cite{huang2023humannorm}, for it has excellent generation results and good reproducibility.

 \textbf{Datasets.} We conducted experiments on a subset of facial images from the FFHQ~\cite{karras2019style} dataset, a high-quality in-the-wild facial dataset known for its rich diversity in age, ethnicity, and image backgrounds, as well as significant variations in facial attributes.
 This dataset presents a challenging task due to its unconstrained environment.
 From this dataset, We selected 106 portrait images with unoccluded faces to evaluate our model and baselines.